 The UW–Madison Green Fund supports student-initiated projects that reduce the environmental footprint and operating costs of on-campus facilities in the areas of 1) solid waste, 2) energy, and 3) water conservation.
-The Green Fund is a revolving fund.
-This means that funding recipients are encouraged (though not required) to return some of the cost savings generated by their project to replenish the fund for future years.
+The Green Fund is not a revolving fund.
+However, cost savings and return on investment are important considerations in the proposal evaluation process.
+Equally important to the mission of the Green Fund is that students gain practical experience translating their ideas into operational realities.

 The Green Fund Process